 The ACA is the only organization in America to offer a comprehensive certification program for professional canyon guides.
 Certification from the ACA involves rigorous training and assessment with two key factors in mind: (1) Becoming the best canyon guide possible, and (2) Delivering the greatest reward for your clients.
 Success in the program indicates that an individual has been assessed to the standard of an internationally recognized, professional body.

-The ACA offers professional certification at three levels:
+The ACA offers professional certification at four levels:

 Certification - Step by Step